opsschool/curriculum/sysadmin_101.rst

 These backends can be big, and have a many considerations behind their design.

-.. todo: TODO: Section needs more developer perspective.
+.. todo:: "What is Development" Section needs more developer perspective.

 .. _constrasting-devandops: